 The anatomical separation matters.
 PGE2’s wake-promoting action occurs in the posterior hypothalamus (the tuberomammillary nucleus), while its fever-inducing action occurs in the anterior preoptic area.
 Arousal and fever are mechanistically separable consequences of the same inflammatory mediator – a person can experience PGE2-driven wakefulness independent of fever.

 This is what makes the paradox neurochemically precise: PGE2 activates the same histaminergic neurons that PGD2 works to suppress through the VLPO inhibition cascade.
-During inflammation, both prostaglandins are elevated simultaneously from the same arachidonic acid precursor.
-The sleep-promoting arm and the wake-promoting arm are both running at once.
+During inflammation, prostaglandin production can increase from the same arachidonic acid precursor.
+The model is that sleep-promoting and wake-promoting prostaglandin pathways can be activated in parallel.

 What Creates the “Exhausted But Unable to Sleep” State?

 Both prostaglandins are synthesized from the same arachidonic acid pool.
-During inflammation, COX enzymes (cyclooxygenase-1 and cyclooxygenase-2) convert arachidonic acid into both PGD2 and PGE2 in increased quantities.
-The sleep-promoting and wake-promoting arms of the prostaglandin response escalate together — creating a state where the harder the body pushes toward sleep, the harder the brain pushes back toward wakefulness (Urade & Hayaishi, 2011).
+During inflammation, COX enzymes (cyclooxygenase-1 and cyclooxygenase-2) convert arachidonic acid into PGH2, which can then be converted into prostanoids including PGD2 and PGE2.
+In this model, sleep-promoting and wake-promoting prostaglandin pathways can rise in parallel, creating simultaneous sleep pressure and arousal (Urade & Hayaishi, 2011).

-The human evidence for this paradox comes from Raison et al. (2010), who studied 31 participants — 19 receiving chronic interferon-alpha therapy (which induces sustained inflammatory cytokine activation through TNF-alpha, IL-6, and NF-kB) and 12 controls.
+The human evidence for this paradox comes from Raison et al. (2010), who studied 31 participants – 19 receiving chronic interferon-alpha therapy (which induces sustained inflammatory cytokine activation including TNF-alpha, IL-1, IL-6, and soluble receptors) and 12 controls.
 Polysomnography showed that those receiving interferon-alpha developed increased wake after sleep onset (WASO), decreased Stage 3/4 slow-wave sleep, reduced sleep efficiency, and extended REM latency.
-Their sleep was objectively fragmented and non-restorative.
-At the same time, fatigue scores rose during the interferon-alpha course — these participants were measurably more tired.
+Their sleep was objectively less continuous and less deep.
+At the same time, fatigue scores rose during the interferon-alpha course – these participants reported more fatigue.
 Yet when given standardized daytime nap opportunities, the interferon-alpha group showed reduced propensity to fall asleep compared to controls.
-They were objectively more fatigued and objectively less able to sleep.
-The paradox was measured directly: deep tiredness coexisting with a brain that would not permit sleep.
+They reported more fatigue while showing reduced daytime sleep propensity.
+This is the measurable version of the paradox: fatigue increasing while sleep propensity decreases.

 The feedback loop makes it worse.
 Haack et al. (2009) measured urinary PGE2 metabolite levels in 15 participants undergoing 88 hours of total sleep deprivation, compared to 9 controls.
-By the third night without sleep, PGE2 metabolite rose by approximately 30%.
-Sleep loss elevates the prostaglandin that blocks sleep.
-Each sleepless night raises PGE2, which drives histaminergic wakefulness, which prevents the next night’s sleep — a cycle that feeds itself.
+By the third sleep-deprivation day, PGE2 metabolite rose by approximately 30%.
+Sleep loss can raise PGE2 metabolite, and PGE2 can promote wakefulness through histaminergic signaling.
+That creates a plausible feedback loop: sleep loss can increase a wake-promoting prostaglandin, making the next sleep period harder to consolidate.

 Does Sleep Loss Make Inflammation-Induced Fatigue Worse?

-Zhang et al. (2023) conducted a review and Mendelian randomization meta-analysis — a method that uses genetic variants as instruments to establish causal direction — across 44 publications and 51,879 participants.
+Zhang et al. (2023) conducted a review and Mendelian randomization meta-analysis – a method that uses genetic variants as instruments to establish causal direction – across 44 publications and 51,879 participants.
 Chronic insomnia participants showed elevated serum CRP (C-reactive protein), IL-1beta, IL-6, and TNF-alpha compared to healthy controls.
-The Mendelian randomization analysis found that genetically elevated CRP and IL-6 causally alter sleep duration phenotypes.
-This goes beyond correlation — the genetic evidence establishes that inflammatory proteins influence sleep architecture.
+The Mendelian randomization analysis found that genetically elevated CRP and IL-6 were associated with causal effects on sleep-duration phenotypes.
+This supports a causal role for selected inflammatory proteins in sleep-duration traits.

 The relationship between inflammatory markers and sleep follows a U-shaped curve: both short and long sleep associate with elevated inflammation, but through different cytokine profiles.
-Daytime sleepiness alone did not show the same inflammatory differentiation, which is consistent with the prostaglandin paradox — inflammation drives insomnia, not drowsiness.
-IL-1beta showed the strongest association with insomnia severity, consistent with its known role in activating CRH neurons and the HPA (hypothalamic-pituitary-adrenal) axis, which promotes arousal (Zhang et al., 2023).
+Daytime sleepiness alone did not show the same inflammatory differentiation, which keeps the insomnia and daytime-sleepiness findings separate.
+In Zhang et al. (2023), IL-1beta was one of several inflammatory markers elevated in insomnia compared with controls.

 Many people have more than one cause contributing to their sleep disruption.
 The exhausted-but-unable-to-sleep pattern might be driven by inflammatory prostaglandins, but it might also be shaped by metabolic, hormonal, or autonomic contributors running in parallel.
 Identifying which causes might be active in your case is a useful next step.